truthcoin/www.truthcoin.info/_posts/16-11-2014-pow-and-mining.md

 It's been said that Proof of Work (PoW) "wastes" billions (or whatever) of dollars per year, and/or that it "wastes" energy.

-"Waste" implies a more prudent alternative, and indeed these Anti-Satoshians try propose a "cheaper" way of distributing coins, despite the fact that this is goal is nonsensical.
+"Waste" implies a more prudent alternative, and indeed these Anti-Satoshians try propose a "cheaper" way of distributing coins, despite the fact that this goal is nonsensical.

 ### For Auction: 100 US Dollars